Hiran-Battina/AzureDevOpsBotComposerFrameworkCICD/README.md

   c.
 Enhances the QnA Maker deployment.

   d.
-Gives the user to choose the option to either deploy only web appliaction or the model files of LUIS and QnA Maker if required
+Gives user the option to either deploy only web appliaction or the model files of LUIS and QnA Maker if required

   e.
-Implements further secirity by demostrating how to pass key vault value to the app settings in the bot's appliaction configuration
+Implements further security by demostrating how to pass key vault value to the app settings in the bot's application configuration

   f.
 Also this solution fixes a bug in the existing approach as stated in https://github.com/gabog/ComposerCICDSamples/pull/7 .
 The code fixes the "Cannot find path
     '/home/vsts/work/1/s/dialogs...' because it does not exist" from occurring due to the recognizers having names as substrings of another recognizer.